Commentaries on

 Act 2, Scene 6 (1008-11, Sextus Pompeius reconciles with Octavius Caesar, Antony, and Lepidus and accepts their peace terms; Menas and Enobarbus trade wisdom on Sextus as well as Octavius Caesar and Antony—they don’t see Antony’s marriage to Octavia bringing these two men closer together.)

-Sextus Pompeius makes a deal with Caesar in which he’s to take Sicily and Sardinia, but rid the seas of piracy and send wheat to Rome (1009, 2.6.34-39).
-He reconciles with Caesar and Antony, and Menas says to Enobarbus, “Pompey doth this day laugh away his fortune” (1010, 2.6.103).
+Sextus Pompeius makes a deal with Octavius in which he’s to take Sicily and Sardinia, but also rid the seas of piracy and send wheat to Rome (1009, 2.6.34-39).
+He reconciles with Octavius and Antony, and Menas says to Enobarbus, “Pompey doth this day laugh away his fortune” (1010, 2.6.103).
 Enobarbus, for his part, says that Antony “will to his Egyptian dish again.
 Then shall the / sighs of Octavia blow the fire up in Caesar” (1011, 2.6.122-23; see 121-26).
 Enobarbus realizes that the marriage with Octavia is purely a matter of convenience.
-Antony’s heart is in Egypt with Cleopatra, and that is where he will return.
+As he says, Antony “married but his occasion here” (1011, 2.6.126).
+The great Roman’s heart is in Egypt with Cleopatra, and that is where he will return.

 Act 2, Scene 7 (1011-14, Antony wins a drinking contest with Lepidus and Octavius; Sextus Pompeius puts honor before power and loses the respect of Menas, who has suggested to him that if only he would murder his guests, he could be master of Rome and much of the rest of the world besides.)

-Lepidus, the weakest member of the second triumvirate, is made quite drunk at the meeting between the three and their attendants at Misenum.
-Antony makes sport of him by answering his silly questions about crocodiles with ludicrous tautologies: he tells Lepidus, the crocodile “is shaped, sir, like itself, and it is as broad as it hath / breadth” (1012, 2.7.43-44).
+Lepidus, the weakest member of the Second Triumvirate, is made quite drunk at the meeting between the three and their attendants at Misenum.
+Antony makes sport of him by answering his silly questions about crocodiles with ludicrous tautologies.
+He tells Lepidus that the crocodile “is shaped, sir, like itself, and it is as broad as it hath / breadth” (1012, 2.7.43-44).

-We have seen how other Romans accuse Antony of “turning on, tuning in, and dropping out,” to adapt a line from the 1960’s guru Timothy Leary.
-[12] But at this point in the play, Antony seems the strong master of revels.
-His range of experience and his appeal to others extends beyond Roman austerity and severity.
+We have seen how other Romans accuse Antony for his propensity to “turn on, tune in, and drop out,” to adapt a line from the 1960s LSD guru Timothy Leary.
+[15] But at this point in the play, Antony seems the strong master of revels.
+His range of experience and his appeal to others extend beyond Roman austerity and severity of Octavius’s sort.
 In his openness to experience, Antony is more of an Odyssean Greek than a Roman.
-[13]
+[16]

+Antony is sometimes forgetful of himself, to be sure.
 But as T. S. Eliot writes in his 1921 essay “Tradition and the Individual Talent,” “only those who have personality and emotions know what it means to want to escape from these things.”
-[14]
+[17] Octavius probably would not feel his lack of Antony’s qualities as much of a loss or defect—he is entirely another kind of leader.

 ACT 3